criblio/appscope/website/src/pages/docs/edgescope-host.md

 # Running AppScope With Cribl Edge on a Host

-"Edge Mode" means "driving" AppScope from Cribl Edge.
 This topic walks you through a setup procedure, and then through the two basic AppScope techniques:

 1. **Scope by PID** – Instrumenting one process on one host.
 1. **Scope by Rule** – Instrumenting multiple processes on an entire Edge Fleet.